 In addition to being the owner, pilot and pointy-head-in-charge at Propellerheads, Parker Gyokeres was an award winning U.S. Air Force Photojournalist and Chief of Public Affairs who recently retired from 22 years of distinguished service to dedicate his life to changing the way we see our world.

-As a freelance author, UAV subject matter expert and photographer, Gyokeres is represented by Legion Photo and serves as a member of the board of directors for the Professional Society of Drone Journalists.
+As a freelance author, UAV subject matter expert and photographer, Gyokeres also serves as a member of the board of directors for the Professional Society of Drone Journalists.
 He also advises national clients on the design, operation and deployment of advanced aerial systems for use by photographers, surveyors, cinematographers and military contractors.